petabi/sniffles/README.md

                       send a random number of packets between 1 and abs(-x).
                     - ttl: set time to live value for packet.
 By default, sniffles will generate random TTL value.
+                    - ttl_expiry: simulate the ttl expiry attack by breaking packets into multiple packet with one malicious packet between two good packet.
+By default, the value is 0 (No malicious packet).
+If the value is nonzero, it will insert malicious packet with this ttl equals ttl_expiry value.
+If the ttl value is set, good packet will be set with new ttl value

 Final Notes: The new rule format is just a beginning and may contain problems.
 Please alert me of any inconsitencies or errors.
 Further, the intent is to